Quest 0 - Working with the Circle

 You need to case on what

-can be.
+xbefore the=is that we can case on whatxcan be.
 This is called pattern matching.Do the same for

-should not have any errors when you load usingC-c C-l
+agdashould not have any errors when you load usingC-c C-l.

 The path